The following article appeared on the Heartsong Presents authors blog the week of Sept 20.

 After searching for the coins that had been in her family for generations, she found herself at a crossroads.
 Should she continue the journey that took her father’s life and almost ended hers, or trust that if God wanted her to find the coins, He would lead her there.

-For Fine, Feathered Friend, the Lord allowed me to have somefile9381250976295 unusual fun with the verse.
+For Fine, Feathered Friend, the Lord allowed me to have some unusual fun with the verse.
 In the story, Cyrano is a tattle-tale African Gray Parrot.
 He tells the heroine, Glenys, everything the hero, Tim, says about her.
 Glenys has no idea who is talking to Cyrano since he is exposed to so many people at the Raptor Rescue center.
 Cyrano’s reports are a tad skewed since he rarely relates things in the right order.

 In a radical move on my part, rather than finding a verse that reflected the spiritual theme, I decided to tackle Cyrano’s problem.
 I went to www.BibleGateway.com and searched for gossip.
 Most of the verses were so negative, that I couldn’t burden poor Cyrano with them.
 After all, he was only trying to play matchmaker.
 So, I entered “bird” just to see what would come up.
 The following verse, to my delight, became the verse on the back cover of Fine, Feathered Friend. “. . .A bird of the air may carry your words, and a bird on the wing may report what you say.”
 Ecclesiastes 10:20